sebastianlian/EmotiChat/README.md

 # EmotiChat

-EmotiChat is a mental health assistant web application designed to provide AI-driven support for managing depression and improving mental well-being.
+EmotiChat is a mental health assistant web application designed to provide AI-driven support for managing depression and anxiety, geared towards improving mental well-being.
 This application features an AI chatbot, progress tracking, and secure user authentication, making it a personal and private companion for users.

 ---